VictorTagayun/STM32_PDM2PCM_PDM-Stream_to_PCM-Processing/readme.md

 # Study OF PDM to PCM conversion

+This project is preceded by interfacing the PDM microphone to an SPI interface of an MCU as discussed here https://github.com/VictorTagayun/STM32_SPI-TX-RX-DMA_SingleBoard

+This project will:

 1. Use a predefined stream of PDM data and convert/pack to byte size for input to the PDM filter
 2. Feed the byte converted PDM data to PDM Filter and check the PCM-converted data and plot to excel/speadsheet